 Online Maths Websites

+As a private teacher, your tuition services will benefit from great websites and helpful online maths resources to mix up your lessons and make them more fun for your students.
 Einstein said: ‘Computers are incredibly fast, accurate, and stupid.
 Human beings are incredibly slow, inaccurate, and brilliant.
 Together they are powerful beyond imagination.’
 So we have it on good authority that computers can be a great tool for learning!

 You can use computers and the internet in all sorts of ways, from helping you, the teacher, to plan and conduct lessons, to helping your student engage with the areas they find challenging and change the way they approach problem-solving and calculations.